kchuang8899/Wazuh-Chef/README.md

+# Wazuh-chef

-# CookBooks to deploy Wazuh (Manager and Agent), API Restful and Elastic (Logstas, Elasticsearch and Kibana)
+Deploy Wazuh (Manager and Agent), API Restful and Elastic (Logstash, Elasticsearch and Kibana)

+Each recipe has his own README.